shmuelzon/home-assistant-floor-plan/README.md

   - Create state icons for multiple entities from Home Assistant based on their names
   - Lights is detected alone or within groups under SH3D
   - Use existing exported renders to process quicker than the first time

+# How to activate plugin:
+1. Download the latest release in `.jar` and copy to Sweet Home 3D "plugins" folder (see notes below) or download the latest release in `.sh3p` and execute that file.

+> 	If double-clicking on a `.sh3p` file doesn't launch Sweet Home 3D (most chances under Linux), you can also install a plug-in with the following command in a Terminal window (where SweetHome3D is the name of the executable file provided with Sweet Home 3D installers): `/path/to/SweetHome3D /path/to/plugin.sh3p`

+2. Give the lights in Sweet Home 3D, the same name as in Home Assistant entities, for example: light.living_room.
+That way you will automate the name generation as well.
+3. Go to `Tools` in Sweet Home 3D -> Home Assistant Lightning Export
+4. Move the generated images from Path to `/config/www/planes`
+5. Create a card of type `picture-elements` and paste the generated `.yaml` from Path.

 ## Rendering Modes